The Triple Filters Test

-There’s a common knowledge story kicked around about “The Triple Filters Test.”
+There’s a common knowledge story kicked around about “The Triple Filter Test.”
 Sometimes it involves Socrates and other times it involves an Arab scholar, but the truth of the story is the same.
 Here it is:

 In ancient Greece, Socrates was reputed to hold knowledge in high esteem.